Appendectomy for Children

 An appendectomy is surgery to remove a child’s appendix.
 The appendix is a small pouch that’s attached to the junction of the small and large intestine.
 It's typically located on the lower right side of the belly (abdomen).

 An appendectomy may be done as an open surgery.
-This involves cutting into the belly and removing the appendix.
-Or it may be done through one or several smaller cuts using a camera and small tools.
+This involves making a cut (incision) into the belly and removing the appendix.
+An appendectomy may also be done through 1 cut or a few smaller cuts using a camera and small tools.
 This is called a laparoscopic surgery.

 Why might my child need an appendectomy?